 Strength training, contrary to popular belief, will not create a masculine frame on ladies.
 So if you are a woman, erase this thought from your mind; it simply is not true.
 Extremely muscular women you see on magazines are often on a variety of supplements and steroid treatments to give them that frame.

-You want to lift compound weights that work out multiple muscle groups while providing maximum resistance.
+You want to lift compound weights that work out multiple muscle groups while providing maximum resistance Download the movie Comet.
 Compound lifts work your entire body out and put the most stress on your central nervous system, resulting in the most muscular gains per movement.